1. Lanka Government Network – LGN 2.0 and Wifi Facility

 31. Implementation of Electronic Medical Records in Sri Lankan Government Hospitals

-The purpose of this project is to improve quality and efficiency in health care services provided by the government hospitals in Sri Lanka by implementing electronic medical records and supportive information systems in 45 government hospitals throughout the country by end of the year 2016
+The purpose of this project is to improve quality and efficiency in health care services provided by the government hospitals in Sri Lanka by implementing electronic medical record and supportive information systems in 300 government hospitals covering the National Hospital, Teaching Hospitals, Provincial and District General Hospitals, Base Hospitals and selected divisional hospitals throughout the country by end of August 2018.

 32. e-Heritage Project – Cutting-edge Technology for Heritage Information